Muennighoff/vilio/SCORE_REPRO.md

 ## Ensembling

 Take the csvs from all models (In their respective experiment folders) and drop them into `vilio/data/`.
 Make sure you place 3 csvs (dev_seen, test_seen, test_unseen) for each model there.
 If you ran all 7 models, then you should have 21 csv files in that folder.
 (D, O, U, V, X, ES, EL).
 Now run `cd vilio; bash bash/hm_ens.sh`.
-This will loop through multiple ensembling methods (simple averaging, power averaging, rank averaging, optimization) and output three final csvs in `./vilio/data` starting with ENS_.
+This will loop through multiple ensembling methods (simple averaging, power averaging, rank averaging, optimization) and output three final csvs in `./vilio/data` starting with FIN_.
 Submit the test_seen / test_unseen version of those.

 ## Inference-Only